Cow & Gate: Expansion

 After the First World War, the WSCDC had gone public on the London Stock Exchange under the chairmanship of Bramwell Gates, son of Walter Gates.
 Gates started purchasing creameries and bottling plants across the United Kingdom, starting with Wallens Dairy Company of Kilburn in 1924.
 In the next 15 years the dairy business footprint expanded across Cornwall, Lancashire, Yorkshire and much of Wales.
 To service these extensive creameries and bottling plants, which each had their own local distribution chain, the company decided to set up its own logistics company to manage the operation.
 Over the next 70 years, Wincanton Transport become one of the UK's largest transport concerns.

 In 1933, the company purchased a controlling interest in General Milk Products of Canada.
 Thus when the Second World War broke out in 1939, and the government banned all food exports, Cow & Gate could keep its accessible export markets fulfilled from Canada-sourced production throughout the war.

 Unigate

 After Ernest Augustus Taylor took over from the 83-year-old Bramwell Gates in 1958, his first duty was to negotiate a merger with United Dairies, the nation's largest producer of dairy products.
 The merger was completed in 1959, producing the new listed company, Unigate.

 Cow & Gate Infant Milk for Hungrier Babies

 Cow & Gate's Infant Milk for Hungrier Babies is marketed for a "bottlefed little one [who] has a bigger appetite."
 The difference between this and their normal range is that this has higher content of casein.
-However, this has not passed recommendations of pediatricians as it can lead to cause digestive discomfort, constipation in some infants due to the longer digestive time, and kidney damage in babies.
-In fact, there is no evidence that this milk will settle a baby, or let them sleep longer, or even satisfy their hunger better.
+However, this has not passed recommendations of pediatricians as it can lead to cause digestive discomfort, constipation in some infants due to the longer digestive time, and kidney damage in babies if prepared incorrectly such as adding extra scoops to thicken the milk leading to dehydration.
+In fact, there is limited evidence that this milk will settle a baby, or let them sleep longer, or even satisfy their hunger better.